EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party V SHALL process message_1 as follows:

 * Verify (OPTIONAL) that N_U has not been received before.

-* Store the session identifier N_U for the length of the protocol.

 * Verify that at least one of each kind of the proposed algorithms are supported.